 A home visit is an in-home pre-adoption interview.
 You will be visited by a Harlee's Angels volunteer and usually the pet you are wanting to adopt if the pet is in your area.
 This is to verify the information provided on the adoption application as well as explain our adoption policies.
 This also allows you to see how the pet may behave in the new environment and interact with any potential four-legged siblings.

 Why is the adoption fee so high?

 The adoption fee only covers a portion of our investment into the care of your adopted pet.
-Your pet has been part of a foster home they have received love, socialization and training.
-In addition, pets are current on all vaccinations as needed for their age unless otherwise noted, microchipped, and spayed/neutered prior to adoption, which averages $350 per pet, but does not include any other additional care that may have been needed, such as dental work, skin infection, upper respiratory infection, etc. Taking all the costs of feeding and other supplies as well, our adoption fee is really very minimal.
+Your pet has been part of a foster home they have received love, socialization, and training.
+In addition, pets are current on all vaccinations as needed for their age unless otherwise noted, microchipped, and spayed/neutered prior to adoption.
+Taking all the costs of feeding and other supplies as well, our adoption fee is really very minimal.

 Will the pet be spayed or neutered?

 Per state law and Harlee's Angels' mission, all pets are spayed or neutered prior to adoption.
 There are no exceptions.
 Pediatrics will be altered after reaching eight weeks of age.